-- Always order your appraisals online.
+- Always order your appraisals on the Internet.

-- Set proper expectations with the homeowner.
+- Set proper expectations with the occupants.